khaliqgant/lobber/README.md

 ## How it works

 1. Add a CNAME record: `app.yourdomain.com → tunnel.lobber.dev`
+2. Run your app locally on `localhost:3000`
-2. Run: `lobber up app.yourdomain.com:3000`
+3. Run: `lobber up app.yourdomain.com:3000`
-3. Your local app is live at `https://app.yourdomain.com`
+4. Traffic to `https://app.yourdomain.com` is tunneled to `localhost:3000`

 ## Install